-Each academic year, the Finlandia Student Senate and Student Alumni Association organize a Homecoming celebration coordinated with the winter varsity athletics schedule.
+Each academic year, the Finlandia Student Senate and Student Alumni Association organize a Homecoming celebration.
 Students, faculty, and staff are encouraged to enjoy this spirited event.
-Annual Homecoming activities include "Winter Games," a dance, the selection and crowning of a Homecoming queen and king, and a tailgate party prior to a home hockey game.
+Annual Homecoming activities include a pep rally, dance, the selection and crowning of a Homecoming queen and king, and a tailgate party prior to a home game.